PredM/SimSiamDistanceBasedAnomaly/README.md

 # PredM
 Companion repository to the paper [Enhancing Siamese Neural Networks through Expert Knowledge for Predictive Maintenance](https://PLACEHOLDER.com). \
-Please note, that the MS-SNNs approach is here referred to as CaseBasedSimilarity (CBS).
+Please note, that the MS-SNNs approach is here referred to as CaseBasedSimilarity (CBS) and CNN2D + MAR is called cnn2dWithAddInput.
-The implementation of some components is based on the one presented in [NeuralWarp](https://arxiv.org/abs/1812.08306).
+The implementation of some components is based on the one presented in [NeuralWarp](https://arxiv.org/abs/1812.08306) ([GitHub](https://github.com/josifgrabocka/neuralwarp)).

 ## Supplementary Resources
-* The sub directory [supplementary\_resources](https://PLACEHOLDER.com) of this repository contains additional information about the datasets used and the architecture of the CNN2D + MAR model.
+* The sub directory [supplementary\_resources](https://PLACEHOLDER.com) of this repository contains additional information about the data sets used and the architecture of the CNN2D + MAR model.
 * An [overview](https://seafile.rlp.net/f/fa6624358ff04627b9a8/) of all relevant conducted experiments
-* The [raw data](https://PLACEHOLDER.com) used to generate the training and evaluation datasets.
+* The [raw data](https://seafile.rlp.net/d/cd5590e4e9d249b2847e/) recorded with this [simulation factory model](https://iot.uni-trier.de) used to generate the training and evaluation data sets.
-* The [preprocessed data sets as well as the trained models](https://PLACEHOLDER.com) we used for the evaluation.
+* The [preprocessed data set](https://seafile.rlp.net/d/69434c0df2c3493aac7f/) we used for the evaluation.

 ## Requirements